rust-lang/book/nostarch/appendix.md

 An example of when `Clone` is required is when calling the `to_vec` method on a slice.
 The slice doesn’t own the type instances it contains, but the vector returned from `to_vec` will need to own its instances, so `to_vec` calls `clone` on each item.
-Thus, the type stored in the slice must implement `Clone`.
+Thus the type stored in the slice must implement `Clone`.

 The `Copy` trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
-See the “Stack-Only Data: Copy” section in Chapter 4 for more information on `Copy`.
+See “Stack-Only Data: Copy” on page XX for more information on `Copy`.

 The `Copy` trait doesn’t define any methods to prevent programmers from overloading those methods and violating the assumption that no arbitrary code